Therapy Acceleration Program

 Heidelberg, Germany - Affimed is a clinical-stage immuno-oncology company committed to giving patients back their innate ability to fight cancer by actualizing the untapped potential of the innate immune system using the proprietary ROCK® platform to enable a tumor-targeted approach to recognize and kill a range of hematologic and solid tumors.

 AFM13 is bispecific tetravalent engager targeting CD30 on tumor cells and CD16A on NK cells and macrophages.
-AFM13 is currently in a Phase 2 registration-directed clinical trial in relapsed or refractory CD30-positive peripheral T-cell lymphoma (NCT04101331).
-The clinical trial recently completed enrollment and topline data is expected in the second half of 2022.
+AFM13 in combination with modified natural killer cells is currently in a Phase 2 clinical trial in relapsed or refractory CD30-positive lymphoma (NCT04074746).

 Biotheryx